MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/basics/animation.md

 _Discover how to animate your SkiaSharp graphics_

-You can animate SkiaSharp graphics in Xamarin.Forms by causing the `PaintSurface` method to be called very frequently, each time drawing the graphics a little differently.
+You can animate SkiaSharp graphics in Xamarin.Forms by causing the `PaintSurface` method to be called periodically, each time drawing the graphics a little differently.
 Here's an animation shown later in this article with concentric circles that seemingly expand from the center:

 ![](animation-images/animationexample.png "Several concentric circles seemingly expanding from the center")

-The **Pulsating Ellipse** page in the [**SkiaSharpFormsDemos**](https://developer.xamarin.com/samples/xamarin-forms/SkiaSharpForms/Demos/) program animates the two axes of an ellipse so that it appears to be pulsating, and you can even control the rate of this pulsation:
+The **Pulsating Ellipse** page in the [**SkiaSharpFormsDemos**](https://developer.xamarin.com/samples/xamarin-forms/SkiaSharpForms/Demos/) program animates the two axes of an ellipse so that it appears to be pulsating, and you can even control the rate of this pulsation.
 The [**PulsatingEllipsePage.xaml**](https://github.com/xamarin/xamarin-forms-samples/blob/master/SkiaSharpForms/Demos/Demos/SkiaSharpFormsDemos/Basics/PulsatingEllipsePage.xaml) file instantiates a Xamarin.Forms `Slider` and a `Label` to display the current value of the slider.
 This is a common way to integrate an `SKCanvasView` with other Xamarin.Forms views:

 ```xaml
 <ContentPage xmlns="http://xamarin.com/schemas/2014/forms"